magnuslundstrom/nft-platform-auxiliary/readme.md

 ## Getting started

-Run `yarn clone` to clone all
+Run `yarn clone` or `./clone-and-install.sh` to clone all

-Run `yarn clone -i` to clone all and install dependencies
+Run `yarn clone -i` or `./clone-and-install.sh -i` to clone all and install dependencies

 ## Web